 Clones ensure there are no surprises.
 The grower knows what the new plants are going to be as they will have the traits of the mother plant exactly.
 Where seeds will alter in genetics even within the same strain, clones will remain constant.

 One of the biggest issues with clones is that they are hard to find.
-Seed banks are a breeze as online sales are everywhere, but clones are problematic as they need to come from an actively growing plant.
+Buying canna seeds from a seed bank are a breeze as online sales are everywhere, but clones are problematic as they need to come from an actively growing plant.
 Shipping is a problem as it is often illegal, and they are also at risk of dying in transit.

 A secondary issue with clones is that they are delicate.
 Once a seed has a root, then it can be put in soil, but a clone has to be helped to grow its roots before this can happen.
 They need optimal humidity levels and temperatures to make sure a root can be established for growing.
 Without these things, they will die before the root is ready to go.